jundalisay/spblist/content/en/research/sarkar/sociology/part-01b.md

 The population of Great China is a mixture of those different communities.

 Only recently, Hitler fed the German nation on the spurious notions of Aryan supremacy and incited the vain and arrogant Nazis to fight a horrible war.

-He raised his arrogant slogan – “The Aryans are not to be ruled but to rule”.
+- He raised his arrogant slogan – “The Aryans are not to be ruled but to rule”.

 But is this chauvinistic and blind concept of Aryan supremacy supported by the science of ethnology?

-No, this science holds that the modern Germans are not a homogeneous race.
-They are a mixed race.
-Thus, if analysed, it will be found that none of the existing human races are free from admixture of the blood of other races.
+No, this science holds that the modern Germans are a mixed, not a homogeneous race.

+None of the existing human races are free from admixture of the blood of other races.

 Therefore the talk of “purity of blood” of a race is meaningless, for there cannot be any purity of blood of a particular race.
 Rather, blood is always pure.

-In India, the maximum mixture of blood has been in Bengal.
+**In India, the maximum mixture of blood has been in Bengal.**

 The Bengali race evolved out of the Aryans, Mongolians, Austrics and Negroes.

 The people of Bihar and Orissa and the Kayastha (a high-caste Hindu community of East India) belong to this Bengali race.

-In southern India, too, Negro blood came to mingle with the Austric blood, and a new race, the Dravidians emerged.
+In southern India, the Dravidians emerged from the mixture of Negro and Austric blood.

 Thus in the dim past of unknown history, different human groups came in one another’s contact.

-There was unavoidable intermingling of blood, and ultimately there arose many so-called new races after gaps of long periods.
-The innate migratory nature of human beings has goaded them to journey from one horizon to another, from one hemisphere to another.
+There was unavoidable intermingling of blood, and there arose many new races after gaps of long periods.

+**The innate migratory nature of human beings has goaded them to journey from one horizon to another, from one hemisphere to another.**

 For more than one reason, human beings have broken narrow geographical boundaries and set out for other lands and associated with other communities.

 The direct and indirect causes of their association with other races are roughly as follows: